daimonie/blogging/presentation/eucloud_digital_commons.md

 The commercial cloud market works, but not in the interest of citizens, public agencies, or long-term resilience.
 We have no control over commercial conditions, and regulation alone cannot ensure autonomy.
 Public infrastructure also enables innovation: startups and SMEs often can't afford enterprise-grade cloud services.
 It could offer a discount in return for shares, thereby both fostering innovation and its own funding — similar to the Dutch academic patent model — reinvesting public-private success into shared digital infrastructure.

+We do not need to reinvent the wheel.
+The industry standards for cloud computing — Kubernetes, Postgres, Apache Airflow — are already open source.
+The challenge is not invention, but operation.
+We need a European infrastructure that provides these standard tools as a reliable utility, stripping away the proprietary lock-in of American hyperscalers.

 Sovereignty, fairness, and innovation aren't competing ideals — they are interdependent.
 Each guards a different dimension of resilience.
 Together, they form the rationale for treating the cloud as a public utility.

-# Economic Cost: The EU is Set to Be a User, Not a Producer
+## Economic Cost: The EU is Set to Be a User, Not a Producer
-## Lack of Infrastructure

 The EU consumes AI technology at scale, but produces little of the infrastructure that enables it.
 This infrastructure gap creates a structural dependency; Europe has strong AI adoption and research, but lags in developing foundational infrastructure.
 We pay for the infrastructure, funding further infrastructure development abroad, increasing our dependence.